Grimoldi/ferrea-adrs/MSD-02-Use-only-one-branch-and-release-on-tags.md

-# MSD-02: Use Main and Dev branches
+# MSD-02: Use only one branch and release on tags

 ## Status